-‘Below Deck’ Star Malia White Sizzles In An Orange Swimsuit: ‘Girls With Tattoos Who Like Getting In Trouble’
+'Below Deck' Star Malia White Sizzles In An Orange Swimsuit: 'Girls With Tattoos Who Like Getting In Trouble'

 "Good lord...
 You look great!
 Whatever you are dining looks great on you!" a third remarked.

-“Let’s not look past that arm definition,” one more pointed out with a flexing muscle emoji.
+"Let's not look past that arm definition," one more person pointed out, with a flexing muscle emoji.